Escalade

 Escalade is the act of scaling defensive walls or ramparts with the aid of ladders.
 Escalade was a prominent feature of sieges in ancient and medieval warfare.
 Although no longer common in modern warfare, escalade technologies are still developed and used in certain tactical applications.

+Etymology

+It is a borrowed French word, the noun-equivalent form of the verb escalader, meaning "to climb" or "to scale".

 Overview

 Escalade consists of attacking soldiers advancing to the base of a wall, setting ladders, and climbing to engage the defending forces.
 Though very simple and direct, it was also one of the most dangerous options available; escalade would generally be conducted in the face of arrow fire from the battlements, and the defenders would naturally attempt to push ladders away from the wall.
 Heated or incendiary substances such as boiling water, heated sand, and pitch-coated missiles were sometimes poured on attacking soldiers.
 This made it difficult for attackers to reach the top of the wall, and those that did would often quickly be overwhelmed by the defenders on the walls, only being able to push into the defenses after suffering heavy attrition.

 Fortifications were often constructed in such a way as to impede escalade, or at least to make it a less attractive option.
 Countermeasures to escalade included moats (which prevented ladder-bearing soldiers from reaching the base of a wall), machicolations (which facilitated attacks on enemy soldiers while they climbed), and talus walls (which could weaken ladders or were too tall for ladders to reach the top of).